zenoss/twill/README.txt

 What is 'twill'?
 ----------------

-twill is a reimplementation of PBP_, the "Python Browser Poseur". twill and PBP both let you execute scripts that looks something like
+twill is a tool for Web application testing.  twill implements a simple scripting language that can be used interactively or from scripts; this language contains commands for browsing the Web, filling out forms, and asserting various conditions.

-this:
+twill scripts look something like this:

 ::